UniversalDependencies/UD_Makurap-TuDeT/README.md

 # Introduction

 UD_Makuráp-TuDeT is a collection of annotated texts in Makuráp.
 It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).
-The sentences are being annotated by Carolina Aragon and Fabrício Ferraz Gerardi.
+The sentences are being annotated by Carolina Aragon, Fabrício Ferraz Gerardi, Luana dos Santos, and Luan Cabral.

 ## Text sources